melusc/mock-violentmonkey/README.md

 ### setBaseUrl

 If your code should behave differently depending on the location, you can set the location with `setBaseUrl`.
-If not called, it defaults to `http://localhost:5000/`;
+If not called, it defaults to `http://localhost:5000/`.
+This is also used for relative urls.

 This should run before calling `GM_xmlhttpRequest`, `getWindow` or other functions reliant on jsdom,